MarioLegenda/lucy/README.md

 ## 4. Setting up tests

 There are no production dependencies but there are development dependencies.
-After you clone this repo,
+After you clone this repo with `git@github.com:MarioLegenda/lucy.git`, run `composer install`.

-`git@github.com:MarioLegenda/lucy.git`

-run `composer install`.
 The tests are in the `/tests` directory